mchelen/michaelchelen.net---old-2/articles/git-wiki-gollum-smeagol.markdown

-# Git Wiki Gollum Smeagol
+Title: Git Wiki with Gollum and Smeagol1
+Author: Mike Chelen
+Date: Thu Apr 26 2011 11:07:42 GMT-0800 (PST)

 Git is a revision control system.
 Gollum is a webserver to work with the repository locally.
 Smeagol is webserver to publically display the repository pages.